avazzano7/MyLanguage_avazzano/README.md

 Unary Minus
 List head and tail
 Type Checking
+sort function for lists
-string datatype and string operations
+string datatype and string operations append function for lists

 Code to run tests is located in test_cases.txt